 “One of the biggest disrupters of sleep is the pulling and tugging of sheets and blankets.
 I tell couples that each person should have their own sheets.
 Later they call me to say, ‘Wow, you changed our marriage.'” —Robert Oexman, chiropractor and director of the Sleep to Live Institute in Joplin, Missouri

-“Chamomile tea is gently relaxing, safe even for children.
+“Chamomile tea is gently relaxing.
 Skullcap, California poppy and valerian are stronger remedies for insomnia.
 There is a pharmacy in your backyard.” —Chanchal Cabrera, medical herbalist in Courtenay, British Columbia

 The secret to a deeper sleep?
 Treat your feet

 “Try soaking your feet in cold water, perhaps with some Epsom salts or bath oils.
 Dry your feet vigorously with a towel and give them a massage.
 This will stimulate the 72,000 nerve endings in your feet and help your nervous system relax.” —Brenda Brizuela, holistic practitioner and owner of Jaguar Spirit massage studio, Manitoulin Island, Ontario